ashleve/lightning-hydra-template/README.md

 # path to folder with data
 data_dir: ${work_dir}/data/

-# use `python run.py debug=true` for easy debugging!
-# this will run 1 train, val and test loop with only 1 batch
-# equivalent to running `python run.py trainer.fast_dev_run=true`
-# (this is placed here just for easier access from command line)
-debug: False

 # pretty print config at the start of the run using Rich library